Eating the Med Way

 Napa cabbage is a great variety to use in cooked and raw dishes.
 The combination of kale and Napa cabbage is colorful and delicious.
 This slaw is great as a bed for grilled chicken or grilled salmon.
 If you use grilled chicken, toss the chicken in lemon zest and some taco seasoning before grilling.

-Here is the link to the video of this recipe.
+Here is the link to the

 Kale and Napa Cabbage Slaw with Chicken or Salmon